-Finally locating the station, we parked the scooter and followed the directions; there was no Everest.
+Finally locating the station, we parked the scooter and followed the directions.

 High atop the second floor, sat the cozy eatery.
 The rich musk of Indian-scented spices were warm and enveloping and the menu offered both, vegetarian and meat dishes.

-We ordered a Thali, a vegetable curry and both, garlic and butter naans.
+We ordered a Thali dish with a vegetable curry, daal, spinach and potato curry .
+We ordered both, garlic and butter naans.
 Knosh-ably good, the portions felt more generous than other Indian restaurants I’d been to and dishes came at a palatable price.

-Sometimes, ethnic food -even Indian- can be a bit … Koreanized.
+Sometimes, ethnic food –even Indian– can be a bit Koreanized.
 Corn mixed in mayonnaise, mustard drizzles… not here.
-The food was straight-forward simple and fit to the taste of the Indian/Nepalese locals… who were casually coming and going in the place.
+The food was straight-forward simple and fit to the taste of the Indian and Nepalese locals, who were casually coming and going in the place.